aerospike/aerospike-client-go/README.md

  * To run a go program directly: ```go run <filename.go>```
  * to build:  ```go build -o <output> <filename.go>```
   * example: ```go build -o benchmark tools/benchmark/benchmark.go```

+<a name="Performance"></a>
+## Performance Tweaking

+We are bending all efforts to improve the client's performance.
+In out reference benchmarks, Go client performs almost as good as the C client.

+To read about performance variables, please refer to [`docs/performance.md`](docs/performance.md)

 <a name="Tests"></a>
 ## Tests